RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 exclude non-affected binary packages from vulnerabilities that are present in the shared source.

 Additionally, an RPM module is a set of RPM packages that represent a higher level software component that is installed together.
 AppStreams are a common example of RPM modules.
-Note that RPM module support was removed in RHEL 10.
+Note that RPM module support was removed in RHEL 10, to the extent that it no longer distributes modular RPM content.
+Although the actual functionality is scheduled for removal in a later release, `rpmmod` remains valid and is supported for prior versions.

 SRPMs and RPMs are represented in CSAF advisories and VEX data using the `rpm` purl type.
 RPM Modules are represented with the `rpm` purl type and also have a `rpmmod` modifier with additional data.
 More detailed information about RPM purl usage can be found
 [here](https://redhatproductsecurity.github.io/security-data-guidelines/purl/#identifying-rpm-packages).